Touring across Iceland via Kjölur incl. Hveravellir and Mt. Kerlingarfjöll

-I joined the most wonderful tour called Kjölur Coast to Coast Highland Route operated by Saga Travel.
+I joined the most wonderful tour called Kjölur Coast to Coast Highland Route.
 This tour takes you from Reykjavík, the capital city in the south, through the middle of Iceland and way up to Akureyri, the capital of the north - with a myriad of interesting and beautiful sights on the way.

 Unfortunately, this tour has been cancelled now.